shinobukawano/Ext.ux.AccordionList/README.md

 Custom component for Sencha Touch 2.

 Collapsible List with Ext.data.TreeStore.
-You can expand and collapse contents by header item tap.
-Also it can nested infinity.
+You can expand and collapse the contents by header item tap.
+Also it can nest infinitely.

 This component was introduced at [Sencha Insight #6](http://us6.campaign-archive2.com/?u=35c628e5bf74b167e4791ffb8&id=f36913f231)